SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/02-Data-Manipulation-Language.md

 # Data Manipulation Language (DML)

-Here we need to do several manipulations in the database, like changing data, adding data etc.
+Here we need to do several manipulations in the database, like changing data, adding data, etc.
 [/slide]